 In privacyIDEA 2.12 the Event Handler framework was added.
-Two new tables "eventhandler" and "eventhandleroption" were added.
+Two new tables "eventhandler" and "eventhandler privacyIDEA 2.12 the Event Handler framework was added.
+Two new tables "eventhandler" and "eventhandler privacyIDEA 2.12 the Event Handler framework was added.